 How do I find reading material appropriate for my students?

-The best way to ensure that you’re teaching students the right source material, such as books, guides, and magazines, is to check their Lexile level band.
+The best way to ensure you’re teaching students the right source material, such as books, guides, and magazines, is to check their Lexile level band.
 Most books have a Lexile score referencing them, which can be checked online for multiple publishers.

 How can I improve the Lexile scores of my students?